 The Kroger Company is America's biggest traditional supermarket group, but was displaced as the country's leading food retailer overall by Walmart in 2002.
 In fact the Kroger retail brand accounts for only a small proportion of revenues.
 Instead the group is the umbrella for a substantial portfolio of over 3,700 outlets operating under almost 25 different banners, including Fred Meyer, Ralphs, Dillons, Smith's, King Soopers, Tom Thumb and Fry's.
 In an attempt to meet Walmart halfway, Kroger has boosted its range of non-food products in what it calls multi-department stores.
 After a difficult period in 2003 and 2004 as a result of labour disputes, Kroger appeared to regain its momentum and has demonstrated solid performance since 2006, partly as a result of the launch of a very successful loyalty card program.
 In 2013 it expanded its national reach with the purchase of regional competitor Harris Teeter for $2.5bn, and has continued to widen its footprint with at least one additional acquisition each year.
+The US market remains intensely competitve, but Kroger is weathering the storm with steady annual improvements in market share.

 Which agencies handle advertising for Kroger?
 Find out more from the Adbrands Account Assignments database